iTwin/itwinjs-core/docs/bis/guide/data-organization/modeling-perspectives.md

 ### Document Partitions

-The top of a document hierarchy starts with a `DocumentListModel` that models a `DocumentPartition`.
+The top of a document hierarchy starts with a `DocumentListModel` that sub-models a `DocumentPartition`.
 This allows `Document` elements to be organized by how they relate to the parent `Subject` of the `DocumentPartition`.
 `Drawing` and `Sheet` are 2 example subclasses of `Document`.
-`Drawings` and `Sheets` are further broken down by `DrawingModels` and `SheetModels` which graphically break down the content of the drawing or sheet.
+`Drawings` and `Sheets` are further sub-modeled by `DrawingModels` and `SheetModels` which graphically break down the content of the drawing or sheet.

 The following instance diagram depicts that hierarchy for a hypothetical iModel about a Plant building.
 Two drawing documents are shown as well as associations between 2D graphics from one of them with the Physical elements of the iModel.
 BIS offers the `DrawingGraphicRepresentsElement` relationship to address the need of associations between elements in a *Drawing* with elements in a different modeling perspective.